-In December 2020, we entered into a strategic Cooperation Framework Agreement (the "Cooperation Agreement") with Total that governs the ongoing relationship between us and Total (a majority owner of SunPower) with respect to development and sale of some future commercial solar power projects.
-The Cooperation Agreement lays the foundation for the potential of joint development of some projects and allows us and Total to expand investments in solar power projects to provide for future opportunities and investment volume.
+In December 2020, we entered into a strategic Cooperation Framework Agreement (the "Cooperation Agreement") with TotalEnergies that governs the ongoing relationship between us and TotalEnergies with respect to development and sale of certain future commercial solar power projects.
+The Cooperation Agreement lays the foundation for the potential to jointly develop certain projects and allows us and TotalEnergies to expand investments in solar power projects to provide for future opportunities and investment volume.